How to Wire a Dead-End 3-Way Switch: Wiring Diagram

 - Common Terminal Identification: Always correctly identify the common terminal.
 It is the pivot point of the switch and must be connected to the constant hot (at the first switch) or the switched leg (at the second switch).
 Mixing it up with a traveler is the most common error.

-- Traveler Wires: The two 3 way switch traveler wires are interchangeable on their respective brass-colored terminals.
-Their function is simply to carry power between the two switches.
+- Traveler Wires: The two 3 way switch traveler wires are interchangeable on their respective traveler terminals; their role is simply to carry the switching connection between the two 3-way switches.

 - Conductor Terminations: A secure installation depends on solid connections.
 Ensure you are following best practices for proper snap switch terminations to prevent loose wires and potential hazards.

-- Future-Proofing: By including the neutral wire in switch box locations as required by NEC 404.2, you are not only being compliant but also preparing the installation for future upgrades to smart home technology.
+- Future-Proofing: By providing the neutral at switch locations when required by code, you prepare the installation for future upgrades to smart switches and other electronic controls.

 With these fundamentals covered, you can confidently tackle more advanced wiring.
 Master complex switching scenarios with our residential wiring courses.